 “I have covered the HIV wars, in gory detail, and with increasing shock, since Peter Duesberg’s first critique appeared in the literature in 1987, in Cancer Research, arguing against “retroviruses” as causes of cancer and or pathogens capable of causing “AIDS.”

-You know, this “war,” it always has a precise location at a given time, a portal–a human being, or family, through whom it beats its message of ultra violence, its domination, its will to prevail.… Read the rest
+You know, this “war,” it always has a precise location at a given time, a portal–a human being, or family, through whom it beats its message of ultra violence, its domination, its will to prevail.
+It is blind with rage and fear, and it does not know how to differentiate between killing and “saving lives.”
+If it has to kill in the name of saving lives, it will.

 I am getting sicker by the minute, after reading a story of horrific abuse of power by the medical establishment that broke early this morning.

 Tragedy has stricken a newborn infant, being held in the hospital affiliated with the Mayo Clinic, in Rochester, Minnesota.
-A court ordered that Rico Martinez Nagel be removed from his mother’s breast by a Sheriff, and he is now being force fed and given several drugs, including the notoriously toxic AZT (aka zidovudine), despite being apparently healthy in every respect, other than a positive HIV-antibody test result.… Read the rest
+A court ordered that Rico Martinez Nagel be removed from his mother’s breast by a Sheriff, and he is now being force fed and given several drugs, including the notoriously toxic AZT (aka zidovudine), despite being apparently healthy in every respect, other than a positive HIV-antibody test result.

 We are shocked and saddened to learn today that a Minnesota hospital is holding the newborn son of a former pediatric AIDS patient against the family’s will.
 At this time, reports are not confirmed but come from credible sources.

 Lindsey Nagel, 22, is the only known survivor of AIDS treatment practices in the state in the early 1990s.
-Her parents, Steve and Cheryl Nagel, told her story in the award-winning 2009 documentary House of Numbers.… Read the rest
+Her parents, Steve and Cheryl Nagel, told her story in the award-winning 2009 documentary House of Numbers.
+Lindsey survived solely because her parents took the advice of University of California-Berkeley scientist Dr. Peter Duesberg in taking her off the drug AZT when she was a young child.